Code-Institute-Submissions/project1-aeronautiqa/README.md

 ### Media
 * Home page photo was downloaded from [Pexels](https://www.pexels.com/), a stock image library.
-* Contact image was downloaded from [Unsplash](https://unsplash.com/), a stock image library.
+* Contact page image was downloaded from [Unsplash](https://unsplash.com/), a stock image library.
 * All other photos were downloaded from [Shutterstock](https://www.shutterstock.com/), a stock image library.
 Images were resized to fit the website design and to reduce website loading time.